KENNETH E. PRINGLE, ESQ., ChairPringle Quinn Anzano, P.C.

-Mr. Apy's practice focuses on complex litigation involving aviation, environmental law, environmental insurance coverage, products liability, and toxic tort claims.
-He has extensive trial and appellate experience in the federal and state courts of New Jersey, defending oil companies, chemical companies, major aircraft and engine manufacturers, and other manufacturing companies in a wide range of sophisticated legal actions.
+Mr. Apy has extensive trial and appellate experience in the federal and state courts of New Jersey, defending oil companies, chemical companies, major aircraft and engine manufacturers and other manufacturing companies in a wide range of sophisticated legal actions.
 Mr. Apy has argued many cases before New Jersey appellate courts, including several cases before the New Jersey Supreme Court involving Constitutional, commercial, and land use issues.

 RAY BOGAN, ESQ.Law Office of Bogan & Bogan